 Occasionally, a combination of payments, financial aid credits, or room and board credits creates a net credit balance on a comprehensive fee account.
 The credit balance is normally left on account to be applied toward the next term’s charges for the student.
 Parents or guardians may also request that a refund check for the credit balance be issued to them as the financially responsible party.
 If parents or guardians wish to have the refund check issued directly to the student or to have the credit balance applied to the student’s miscellaneous charge account, these instructions need to be received in writing from the financially responsible party.

 In cases of dismissal from the College, no refund of the comprehensive fee is made.
-In other cases of absence or withdrawal from the College for medical reasons or serious emergencies, fees are refunded according to the schedule below.
+In other cases of absence from the College for medical reasons or serious emergencies, fees are refunded according to the schedule below.
 In all cases, the enrollment deposit is forfeited.
-See more on Withdrawal Refunds.
+See more on Leave of Absence Refunds.

 The College offers optional tuition refund insurance through the Tuition Refund Plan administered by A. W. G. Dewar.
 Second-semester tuition refund insurance is available for students entering or returning in spring term.
 Premiums are to be paid directly to Dewar, not to the College.
 Please contact Dewar (617-774-1555) for further information.